karthick9500/terraform-provider-venafi/README.md

 # terraform-provider-venafi

-This is a terraform provider developed with vcert library (https://github.com/Venafi/vcert)
+This is a Terraform provider that is developed with the Venafi VCert library (https://github.com/Venafi/vcert).

 ## Requirements for Venafi Platform policy